 Your muscles and emotions have a memory.
 So if you can get yourself to one yoga class a week, that good feeling can help you all week long.

-acac Instructor Alex McGee shares this story about a member:
+acac Instructor Alex McGee shares this success story about a member in her class:

 “A new yoga student came to class one night and told me a success story about how yoga was helping her at work.
 That Wednesday morning, the phone on her desk had rung and an angry co-worker began speaking loudly to her.
 Without thinking about it, the yoga breathing she had practiced in class clicked in.
 She took long deep breaths.
 She knew she could stay relaxed while she responded.
 The situation with this co-worker resolved much better than usual.”

 The ancient science of yoga tells us the same thing that modern medicine tells us: our brain has neural pathways.
 That means that whatever habits and postures we get used to, tend to shape our lives.
 By coming to yoga class once a week, you are helping to program your brain for a calm, vibrant work week.
 Below are two ways to help this happen.